Selecting columns is very slow

 although not as long as the column selection takes.

-#2 Updated by Jim Regetz about 10 years ago
+#2 Updated by Jim Regetz over 10 years ago

 Selecting columns definitely gets slower after repeatedly opening and closing a data package.
 To reproduce, start morpho, then open the jscientist sample data package.
 Note that selecting columns is reasonably fast (not instantaneous, but definitely <0.5 s).
 Now simply close and reopen this data package 10 times without doing anything else.
 Then open once again and try clicking columns again.
 Response time is now ~2 seconds.
 It gets slower still after opening and closing another handful times.